Complaints Policy

 Our team is here to support you throughout the complaints process if you need any assistance.
 We can also provide information in alternative formats upon request.

-For more detailed information about how we handle complaints, please check our full Complaints Policy and Procedure here (PDF).
+For more detailed information about how we handle complaints, please check our full Complaints Policy and Procedure here.

 3. What Happens Next?